Tonsil: Clinical significance

 The palatine tonsils can become enlarged (adenotonsillar hyperplasia) or inflamed (tonsillitis).
 The most common way to treat tonsillitis is with anti-inflammatory drugs such as ibuprofen, or if bacterial in origin, antibiotics, e.g. amoxicillin and azithromycin.
 Surgical removal (tonsillectomy) may be advised if the tonsils obstruct the airway or interfere with swallowing, or in patients with severe or recurrent tonsillitis.
 However, different mechanisms of pathogenesis for these two subtypes of tonsillar hypertrophy have been described, and may have different responses to identical therapeutic efforts.
 In older patients, asymmetric tonsils (also known as asymmetric tonsil hypertrophy) may be an indicator of virally infected tonsils, or tumors such as lymphoma or squamous cell carcinoma.

-A tonsillolith (also known as a “tonsil stone”) is material that accumulates on the palatine tonsil.
-This can reach the size of a peppercorn and is white or cream in color.
-The main substance is mostly calcium, but it has a strong unpleasant odor because of hydrogen sulfide and methyl mercaptan and other chemicals.
+A tonsillolith (also known as a "tonsil stone") is material that accumulates on the palatine tonsil.
+This can reach the size of a blueberry and is white or cream in color.
+The main substance is mostly calcium, but it has a strong unpleasant odor because of hydrogen sulfide, methyl mercaptan, and other chemicals.

 Palatine tonsil enlargement can affect speech, making it hypernasal and giving it the sound of velopharyngeal incompetence (when space in the mouth is not fully separated from the nose's air space).
 Tonsil size may have a more significant impact on upper airway obstruction for obese children than for those of average weight.

 As mucosal lymphatic tissue of the aerodigestive tract, the palatine tonsils are viewed in some classifications as belonging to both the gut-associated lymphoid tissue (GALT) and the mucosa-associated lymphoid tissue (MALT).
 Other viewpoints treat them (and the spleen and thymus) as large lymphatic organs contradistinguished from the smaller tissue loci of GALT and MALT.